EllinaLu/CarND-Vehicle-Detection/report.md

 I used the function skimage.feature.hog to extract HOG features from the images read.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and found that models trained in the RGB colorspace are affected by shades and brightness of the image.
-So I converted the images to YUV instead and used the U channel.
+So I converted the images to YUV instead and used the U channel, where the brightness is already specified by the Y channel.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a SVM model using the vehicle and non-vehicle images in function train_model (lines 319~333 of images.py) The images are first shuffled and split into training set and test set using a ratio of 0.2.
+Then I fit the model using the training set.
+Lastly, I used the test set to verify the accuracy of the trained SVM model.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+All of the windows to be searched is identified in the function slide_window in images.py. (lines 192~237) The list of windows in then fed into the function search_windows to extract features from the windows and do a prediction on the features. (lines 239~270 in images.py)
+I used 3 different sizes of windows, and each window has a different searching range in the input image.
+The 3 window sizes are indicated in different colors below.

 ![alt text][image3]